-The following results are from tests conducted between June 1 and September 30, 2005 (the most recent available in accordance with DEP regulations).
+The following results are from tests conducted between June 1 and September 30, 2008 (the most recent available in accordance with DEP regulations).
 The tests confirm that the levels of lead and copper in tap water sampled in homes were below the Action Level (AL) except where noted.

-Contaminant and Unit of Measure MCL Violation Level Detected AL MCLG Likely Source of Contamination Copper (tap water) (ppm) No 0.77 (90th percentile) AL=1.3 (One site exceeded AL) 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead (tap water) (ppb) No 2 (90th percentile) AL=15 (One site exceeded AL) 0 (Zero ppb) Corrosion of household plumbing systems; erosion of natural deposits
+Contaminant & Unit of Measure MCL Violation Level Detected AL MCLG Likely Source of Contamination Copper (tap water) (ppm) No 0.49 (90th percentile) AL=1.3 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead (tap water) (ppb) No 2 (90th percentile) AL=15 0 Corrosion of household plumbing systems; erosion of natural deposits